-Because we no longer qualify as a "controlled company" under the corporate governance rules of the Nasdaq stock market, we recently appointed a compensation committee.
-However, we did not engage any compensation consultants to determine or recommend the amount and form of executive and director compensation during and for the year ended December 31, 2021.
+We appointed a compensation committee in January 2022 when we no longer qualified as a "controlled company" under the corporate governance rules of the Nasdaq stock market.
+We did not engage any compensation consultants to determine or recommend the amount and form of executive and director compensation during and for the year ended December 31, 2022.
 At this time, our compensation committee has, and previously our board of directors had, determined that the financial and administrative burden of engaging compensation consultants is not justified in light of our Company's size, its resources and our relatively small number of executive officers and directors.
 Rather, beginning in the year ended December 31, 2022, we anticipate that the recommended level, components and rationale for our compensation program will be developed and presented each year by our compensation committee to the board of directors for its consideration and approval.

-2021 and 2020 Summary Compensation Table
+Summary Compensation Table

-The following table summarizes, for each of the last two fiscal years ended December 31, 2021 and 2020, the compensation paid to (i) Nathan J. Mazurek, our chief executive officer, president and chairman of the board of directors, (ii) Thomas Klink, who served as our chief financial officer, secretary and treasurer from January 7, 2016 to April 15, 2020 and, prior to that, served as the president of Jefferson Electric, Inc. and a current director, and (iii) Walter Michalec, our chief financial officer, secretary and treasurer from May 16, 2021, and prior to that, our interim chief financial officer, secretary and treasurer from April 15, 2020 to May 15, 2021, whom we refer to collectively herein as the "named executive officers."
+The following table summarizes, for each of the last two fiscal years ended December 31, 2022 and 2021, the compensation paid to (i) Nathan J. Mazurek, our chief executive officer, president and chairman of the board of directors, and (ii) Walter Michalec, our chief financial officer, secretary and treasurer from May 16, 2021, and prior to that, our interim chief financial officer, secretary and treasurer from April 15, 2020 to May 15, 2021, whom we refer to collectively herein as the "named executive officers."

-Name and Principal Position Year Salary (\$) Bonus (4) (\$) Option Awards (1) (\$) All Other Compensation (\$) Total (\$) Nathan J. Mazurek (i) 2021 430,375 59,817 18,000(2) 508,192 President, Chief Executive Officer, Chairman of the Board of Directors 2020 440,000 4,900 $15,000^{(2)}$ 459,900 Thomas Klink (ii) 2021 9,700 18,000(2) 27,700 Treasurer, and Current Director 2020 40,665 4,900 5,000(3) 50,565 Walter Michalec (iii) 2021 167,500 22,000 53,350 242,850 Chief Financial Officer, Secretary, and Treasurer 2020 98,750 15,000 4,900 118,650
+Name and Principal Position Year Salary (\$) Bonus (\$) Stock Awards (1) (\$) Option Awards (1) (\$) All Other Compensation (\$) Total (\$) Nathan J. Mazurek (i) President, Chief Executive Officer, 2022 535,500 - 7,085 15,000(2) 557,585 Chairman of the Board of Directors 2021 430,375 - - 59,817 18,000(2) 508,192 Walter Michalec (ii) 200,000 27,000 1,631,250 3,270 - 1,861,520 Treasurer 2021 167,500 22,000 - 53,350 - 242,850

-(1) Amounts represent the aggregate grant date fair value, as determined in accordance with FASB ASC Topic 718, with the exception that the amounts shown assume no forfeitures.
+- (1) Amounts represent the aggregate grant date fair value, as determined in accordance with FASB ASC Topic 718, with the exception that the amounts shown assume no forfeitures.
 The assumptions used to calculate the value of share based awards are set forth in "Item 8.
-Financial Statements and Supplementary Data - Note 13.
+Financial Statements and Supplementary Data Note 11.
 Stock-Based Compensation" contained in this Annual Report.
-These amounts do not represent the actual value that may be realized by our named executive officers, as that is dependent on the long-term appreciation in our common stock.
+These amounts do not represent the actual value that may be realized by our named executive officers, as that is dependent on the long-term appreciation in our common stock. - (2) Comprised of board of directors meeting fees.